pattonsgirl/CEG3120/Projects/Project1/README.md

    - keypair selected
    - describe why you need to select a keypair
 2. Attach the instance to your subnet within your VPC.
-3. Determine and write justification on whether you chose to have a Public IPv4 address will be auto-assigned to the instance.
-4. Attach a volume to your instance.
+3. Attach a volume to your instance.
-5. Tag your instance with a "Name" of "YOURLASTNAME-instance".
+4. Tag your instance with a "Name" of "YOURLASTNAME-instance".
-6. Associate your security group, "YOURLASTNAME-sg" to your instance.
+5. Associate your security group, "YOURLASTNAME-sg" to your instance.
-7. Associate the Elastic IP with your instance.
+6. Associate the Elastic IP with your instance.
-8. Create a **screenshot of your instance details** and add it to your project write up.
+7. Create a **screenshot of your instance details** and add it to your project write up.
    - Markdown to refer to an image: ![sample instance details](sample.png)

 ## Part 3 - Instance Configuration